-If the liquid pressure reaches 620 PSI, the second stage of cooling will be disabled for 2 minutes to reduce the required condenser airflow.
-After 2 minutes, if the pressure is less than the pressure cutout, it will resume stage 2 operation.
+If the liquid pressure reaches 620 PSI, the second stage of cooling will be disabled for the remainder of the cooling call.
+Second stage compressor operation will resume on next call for compressor.

 Low Ambient Control

 At low ambient outdoor air temperatures, the fan motor will cycle as a means of controlling the system's head pressure to protect the system from evaporator coil freeze conditions.
 The process for this system is as follows: If the liquid pressure falls below 250 PSI, the condenser fan will turn off.
 The fan will remain off while the compressor remains running, allowing the head pressure to build up.
 Once the liquid pressure reaches 350 PSI, the fan will then turn back on at the appropriate speed.
 At lower ambient outdoor temperatures, this may cycle regularly as normal operation.
 In some cases, in higher wind prone areas, the condenser fan may stay off for prolonged durations due to low liquid pressures.